loopstick/CCADigitalElectronics_Spring2018/README.md

    - Write a self-evaluation, email to me (stewari@cca.edu) by Friday, March 2 at noon.

-   			- Course evaluation
+   		Course evaluation
 			- What further would you like to learn in this course?
 			- What would you like to change in the course material?
 			- What would you like to change in the way the material is delivered?
 			- What would you add to this class?
 			- What would you remove from this class?

-- Homework due next week.
+- *Homework* due next week.
   - complete documentation of your midterm project posted in a folder on GitHub including
     - written description of your concept (this can be taken from your original project proposal)
     - drawing of your initial concept
+    - picture of the first iteration
-    - video of your working project
+    - video of your working project (upload to YouTube and post a link)
     - code (or a written description of what the code should do, if it's not yet working)
     - schematic showing the relevant connections from Arduino to sensors and output devices: hand-drawn or [Fritzing](http:fritzing.org)
   - Write a concept proposal for your final project